louis-driver/knowledgepool/README.md

 ## KnowledgePool as a Platform
-KnowledgePoolintends to be a social platform that requires users to create long-form written content that is reviewed by community members before being published.
+KnowledgePool intends to be a social platform that requires users to create long-form written content that is reviewed by community members before being published.